WillDuke/willduke.github.io/content/posts/04-word-cliques.md

     main()
 ```

-Including the time to load in the data and construct the `igraph.Graph`, this script took 10.2 seconds on my 2019 Macbook Pro.[^2] In total, there were 538 five-word sets using 25 letters (ignoring anagrams).
+Including the time to load in the data and construct the `igraph.Graph`, this script took 10.2 seconds on my 2019 Macbook Pro.
+In total, there were 538 five-word sets using 25 letters (ignoring anagrams).

 Here's a sampling of some of the word sets: